neondatabase/website/content/docs/connect/query-with-psql-editor.md

 <Admonition type="note">
 A Neon compute instance runs PostgreSQL, which means that any PostgreSQL application or standard utility such as `psql` is compatible with Neon.
 You can also use PostgreSQL client libraries and drivers to connect.
 However, please be aware that some older client libraries and drivers, including older `psql` executables, are built without [Server Name Indication (SNI)](/docs/reference/glossary#sni) support and require a workaround.
 For more information, see [Connect from older clients](/docs/connect/connectivity-issues).

-Neon also provides a passwordless connect feature that uses `psql`.
-For more information, see [Passwordless connect](/docs/connect/passwordless-connect).
+Neon also provides a passwordless auth feature that uses `psql`.
+For more information, see [Passwordless auth](/docs/connect/passwordless-connect).
 </Admonition>

 The easiest way to connect to Neon using `psql` is with a connection string.